 Many airlines urge their passengers not to arrive more than four hours before their flights, to avoid putting undue pressure on the airport.

 However, some passengers who followed this advice described missing their flights - and advised others to arrive at least five hours before scheduled take-off.

-In a statement released last week, airport CEO Dick Benschop said he hoped his resignation would give the airport a "new start."
+In a statement released in September, airport CEO Dick Benschop said he hoped his resignation would give the airport a "new start."

 “I’ve done my very best, but we’re not there yet.
 I do hope it gets better soon,” he wrote.

 "I do not want attention on me to become an obstacle for Schiphol.”